 Virtually every marketing and business decision in these organizations is guided by data.

 If you can’t measure something, you really have little chance of improving it.

 - Selecting the right ecommerce key performance indicators (KPIs) and then tracking/measuring their corresponding metrics.

 - Ensuring that you have an analytics system in place to measure all of these metrics as accurately as possible.

-This guides is structured to cover the most vital ecommerce metrics at each stage of the sales funnel of an ecommerce business and their customers’ lifecycle.
+This guide is structured to cover the most vital ecommerce metrics at each stage of the sales funnel of an ecommerce business and their customers’ lifecycle.